Inclusive transportation empowers people with mobility limitations to live a life without boundaries.Â

 How can Schetky Bus & Van Sales help you?

-Maintenance and repairs are made hassle-free with Schetky’s commitment to reliable service.
 We offer access to replacement parts and have a network of service centers, minimizing downtime and disruptions.
-Additionally, our buses — WLB’s included — are built with fuel efficiency in mind, reducing operating costs and environmental impact.
+Additionally, our buses are fuel-efficient, reducing operating costs and environmental impact.

-By choosing Schetky Bus & Van Sales, you can benefit from our outstanding manufacturer reputation.
-With a track record of producing quality vehicles, Schetky’s wheelchair lift buses offer reliability and longevity, reducing the risk of unexpected issues and maximizing the lifespan of the bus.
-Check out our available buses today.
+With more than 80 years of service in producing high-quality vehicles, Schetky’s wheelchair lift buses offer reliability and longevity, reducing the risk of unexpected issues and maximizing the bus’s lifespan.